rhyswynne/WP-Email-Capture/readme.txt

 Wherever you put in %NAME% (spelt exactly like that, uppercase as well), it will be replaced with the name given by the user.

 == Change Log ==
+= 3.5.1 =
+* Fix a bug that the Privacy Policy checkbox didn't work on widgets.

 = 3.5 =
 * Integration with WordPress' GDPR checker.
 * You can have a checkbox on your forms, explicitly giving consent to users to sign up to your newsletter.